Kudaes/DInvoke_rs/README.md

 ```

 # Example 3 - Executing direct syscall
-In the next example, we use DInvoke_rs to execute the syscall that correspond to function NtQueryInformationProcess.
+In the next example, we use DInvoke_rs to execute the syscall that corresponds to function NtQueryInformationProcess.
 Since the macro dinvoke::execute_syscall!() dynamically allocates and executes the shellcode required to execute the desired syscall, all hooks present in ntdll.dll are bypassed.

 ```rust